Prehistoric Cyprus: Aceramic Neolithic

 Water wells discovered by archaeologists in western Cyprus are believed to be among the oldest in the world, dated at 9,000 to 10,500 years old, putting them in the Stone Age.
 They are said to show the sophistication of early settlers, and their heightened appreciation for the environment.

-Plant remains indicate the cultivation of cereals, lentils, beans, peas and a kind of plum called Bullace.
+Plant remains indicate the cultivation of cereals, lentils, beans, peas and a kind of plum called bullace.
 Remains of the following animal species were recovered during excavations: Persian fallow deer, goat, sheep, mouflon and pig.
 More remains indicate Red deer, Roe deer, a kind of horse and a kind of dog but no cattle as yet.

-Life expectancy seems to have been short; the average age at death appears to have been about 34 years, and there was a high infant mortality rate.
+Life expectancy seems to have been short; the average age at death appears to have been about 34 years, and there was high infant mortality.

 In 2004, the remains of an 8-month-old cat were discovered buried with its human owner at a Neolithic archeological site in Cyprus.
 The grave is estimated to be 9,500 years old, predating Egyptian civilization and pushing back the earliest known feline-human association significantly.

 Ceramic Neolithic

 The aceramic civilisation of Cyprus came to an end quite abruptly around 6000 BC.
-It was probably followed by a vacuum of almost 1,500 years until around 4500 BC when one sees the emergence of Neolithic II (Ceramic Neolithic).
+It was probably followed by a vacuum of almost 1,500 years until around 4500 BC with the emergence of Neolithic II (Ceramic Neolithic).

 At this time newcomers arrived in Cyprus introducing a new Neolithic era.
 The main settlement that embodies most of the characteristics of the period is Sotira near the south coast of Cyprus.
 The following ceramic Sotira phase (Neolithic II) has monochrome vessels with combed decoration.
 It had nearly fifty houses, usually having a single room that had its own hearth, benches, platforms and partitions that provided working places.
 The houses were on the main free-standing, with relatively thin walls and tended to be square with rounded corners.
 The sub-rectangular houses had two or three rooms.
 In Khirokitia, the remains of the Sotira phase overlay the aceramic remains.
 There are Sotira-ceramics in the earliest levels of Erimi as well.
-In the North of the island, the ceramic levels of Troulli may be synchronous with Sotira in the South.
+In the north of the island, the ceramic levels of Troulli may be synchronous with Sotira in the south.

 The Late Neolithic is characterised by a red-on white ware.
 The late Neolithic settlement of Kalavassos-Pamboules has sunken houses.